Font-Display Values Explained: Configuration & Performance Workflow

 Configuration Examples

-Standard @font-face declaration with swap descriptor and optimized unicode-range subset
+Standard @font-face with swap and an optimized unicode-range subset

 @font-face {